enonic/xp-gradle-plugin/README.md

 ## Releasing

-To release a new version of the plugin, change the version in `build.gradle` (for instance `version = "3.3.0"`, tag the commit with the version number (for instance `git tag v3.3.0`) and push to GitHub (`git push --follow-tags`).
+To release a new version of the plugin, change the version in `build.gradle.kts` (for instance `version = "3.3.0"`, tag the commit with the version number (for instance `git tag v3.3.0`) and push to GitHub (`git push --follow-tags`).

+After the release is done, update the version in `build.gradle.kts` to the next snapshot version (for instance `version = "3.3.1-SNAPSHOT"`).